*As of April 20, 2020, Quicken Loans® isn’t offering conventional adjustable rate mortgages (ARMs).

 What You Should Consider With A VA Loan

 Generally, VA loans require a funding fee: a percentage of the loan amount based on transaction type, service type and whether the veteran has previously held a VA loan.
 This is a one-time charge that can be paid at closing or rolled into the total cost of the loan.
 Funding fees do not apply to surviving spouses and veterans who receive disability.
+If you're a Purple Heart recipient serving in an active-duty capacity, you're also exempt from the funding fee.
 If you're unable to pay the funding fee at closing, there are VA refinance options to help lower your interest rate or free up cash needed to help resolve debt.

 Is A VA Loan Right For You?